-Since every slip and fall injury involves different types of injuries, the amount you get from a settlement depends on the severity of your injury.
+Since every slip and fall injury involves different injury types, the amount you may get from a settlement depends on the severity of your injuries.

 For example, traumatic brain injuries (TBIs) and spinal injuries often result in a higher settlement than sprained ankles.

 In addition, plaintiffs who have injuries that require lifelong medical care may receive even more compensation for future medical costs.